curvedinf/wove/README.md

 asyncio.run(main())
 >> The meaning of life is 42!
 ```
-In the example above, `magic_number` and `important_text` are called in parallel.
+In the example above, `magic_number` and `important_text` are called concurrently.
 The magic doesn't stop there.
 ## The Wove API
 Here are all three of Wove's tools:
 -   `weave()`: An `async` context manager that creates the execution environment for your tasks.